Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 # My Journey
 ![[nixos-learning-curve.png]]
 I have been working with Linux on servers (CentOS, Debian) for about 6 years now.
-I also used it as a desktop environment (Ubuntu) for about 3 years in my apprentice ship.
+I also used it as a desktop environment (Ubuntu) for about 3 years in my apprenticeship.
 I do know a little bit about it but I am by no means a Linux crack.

 Last year a [friend of mine](https://joinemm.dev/) talked a bunch about NixOS and he started using it for his personal and work computer.
 I took a look at it and was very confused about everything.
 This isn't the Linux I know, I thought to myself.
 After it came up again and again and also was frequently mentioned on the [Self-Hosted Podcast](https://selfhosted.show/) I decided that it's time to take a look into this new world.